presfanvi/presfanvi/README.md

 - most times im sitting with friends or drawing offtab
 - i might come and say hi to you any given time, if u don't want that, just ignore

+---
+## BYI
+I can be insensitive and blunt at times, as im on the spectrum so lmk if you need tonetags and boundaries.
+As well as slurs i can reclaim, if you are uncomfortable with that, pls do tell!
+As English is not my first language i might sound weird so don't take them out of context.

+- over 20y.o, im okay with normal conversations but i'd rather not be long term friends.

+- basic dni
+- I'd rather have issues done in private if you have any problems with me in the past, having things unresolved builds resentment